rsidd120/EpiTracSim/README.md

 # EpiTracSim: contact tracing simulator

 `EpiTracSim` simulates the spread of an infection in a population of individuals, and evaluates the performance of a proposed contact-tracing method.
-For details of the method, see manuscript by Vishwesha Guttal, Sandeep Krishna, Rahul Siddharthan, "Risk assessment via layered mobile contact tracing for epidemiological intervention" (under processing at medRxiv).
+For details of the method, see <A HREF="https://github.com/rsidd120/EpiTracSim/raw/master/Guttal_Krishna_Siddharthan_mobileriskfactor_20200426.pdf">manuscript</A> by Vishwesha Guttal, Sandeep Krishna, Rahul Siddharthan, "Risk assessment via layered mobile contact tracing for epidemiological intervention" (under processing at medRxiv).

 Briefly: the idea is to assign to each individual in a population a probability of being infected.
 In common with other tracing methods, meeting an infectious individual changes your probability of being infected.
 However, so does meeting a probably infectious individual who has not been diagnosed.
 This chain of probabilities can go to any extent.
 In addition, when an individual is tested and diagnosed positive or negative, all contacts of that individual are updated, as well as all contacts of contacts, and so on, recursively up until a pre-defined "tolerance".